-Aluminum is one of the most used materials in the electronics sector.
+Aluminium is one of the most used materials in the electronics sector.
 It is commonly used for making frames for smartphones and laptops.
-Many other parts, like power lines and antennae, are also made with aluminum.
-A water jet can cut aluminum pieces with extreme precision for these applications.
+Many other parts, like power lines and antennae, are also made with aluminium.
+A water jet can cut aluminium pieces with extreme precision for these applications.

 All conducting lines in electronics are made with copper plates.
 Copper is also used for cooling systems.
 All these applications create a demand for waterjet cutting of copper.

 Lithium is used for making batteries in electronic components.
 The amount of lithium for this purpose is very small per application.
 Very few cutting processes like waterjet can deal with working on this scale.
 Waterjet has a tolerance of +/- 0.001″.

 Titanium has a very high strength-to-weight ratio.
 Therefore it is used for making bodies for electronic components while keeping the overall weight down.
 Conventional cutting methods wear out faster when machining titanium.
 However, waterjet easily cuts titanium since it does not require physical cutting tools.